Showing posts with label CrossFit. Show all posts

 I am a bit of a fat-kid at heart so I kinda like gorging myself.
 I think many people would struggle to get enough calories in for the day in just 4-8 hours which is probably why IF is so often heralded as a great weight-loss tool.
 By default people fall into a substantial calorie deficit and the weight just comes off.
 But for me it just meant I was eating massive meals and grazing for the rest of the eating window.

 I would routinely eat a whole 100gm block of 85% cocoa dark chocolate in the evening, after already consuming a can of coconut cream, sometime a whole chicken (they are small in the UK) and copious amounts of vegetables, salads and fruit.
 Ironically, I think I was eating more than I used to eat when not doing IF.
-More troubling though, I was eating more of the energy-dense foods that I try to limit such as the dark chocolate, coconut cream and nuts.
+More troubling though, I was eating more of the energy-dense foods that I try to limit such as the dark chocolate, coconut cream and prednisone nuts.
 It makes sense that I was probably going to these foods to get the calories quickly and easily as my time frame for eating was restricted.
 (There are only so many salads and vegetables one has time to prep and eat in 5 hours).
 I didn't gain weight but I started to feel sluggish.

 The Ugly